 These are just some of the ways we work to build strong, effective cases for our clients.
-When you trust your recovery to our Connecticut car accident lawyers, you can rest assured that we will put the full power of our experience, reputation, and resources behind you.
+When you trust your recovery to some of the best Connecticut car accident attorneys, you can rest assured that we will put the full power of our experience, reputation, and resources behind you.

 Another big indicator of needing a lawyer is if an insurance company is trying to keep you from getting paid after an accident.

 If you're unsure if you need a lawyer, reach out to our Connecticut accident lawyers today to learn more about how we can help!